freeCodeCamp/freeCodeCamp/guide/english/blockchain/cryptocurrency/index.md

 >
 > – Satoshi Nakamoto, 09 January 2009, announcing Bitcoin on SourceForge.

 Cryptocurrency is a subset of digital currency, which acts as a medium of exchange amongst two parties.
 It is known as crypto-currency because of the utilization of cryptography in securing its transactions.
 Some examples of cryptocurrencies include Bitcoin, LiteCoin, Dash, Ethereum, and Ripple.
 Bitcoin is currently the most popular.
-With cryptocurriencies trustless and anonymous transactions become possible since it does not involve any third party - there is no central bank.
+With cryptocurriencies trustless and anonymous transactions become possible since it does not involve any third party - there is no central bank.It is  a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.

 Cryptocurrency can be exchanged as fractions not possible with traditional currency.
 For example, transactions can amount to 0.00007 BTC or even lower.